6 Useful Apps to Quit Drinking Alcohol

 Devices: Android & iOS

-Ria Health is a comprehensive sobriety app that connects you with everything you need to succeed.
-When you sign up, you’ll gain access to recovery coaching, online support groups, anti-craving prescriptions, and 24/7 support.
-Ria also ships a Bluetooth breathalyzer with every membership, so your medical team can track your progress and adjust treatment as needed.
+Ria Health is a comprehensive sobriety app that connects you with everything you need to succeed whether your goal is to reduce drinking or quit completely.
+When you sign up, you’ll gain access to recovery coaching, online support groups, anti-craving medication prescriptions, and 24/7 support.

 All in all, this app offers an integrated and holistic way to improve your relationship with alcohol—100% from your smartphone.
-Membership with Ria’s program is not free, but it is significantly more affordable than most mainstream treatment options.
+While membership with Ria’s program is not free, it is covered by most insurance programs.

 Honorable Mentions: